JoIN: Joint GANs Inversion for Intrinsic Image Decomposition: Experiments

 \section{Experiments}

 In this section, we present a set of experiments that showcase the efficacy of our method.
-We provide intrinsic image decomposition results on two different datasets on both synthetic and real images along with comparisons with existing methods and ablation studies.
+We provide intrinsic image decomposition results on two different datasets: materials, and faces.
+We also provide results on the dataset of rendered shapes and indoor scenes in appendix.
+Note that for all our experiments, we use only synthetic data for training our GANs while showing results on both synthetic and real images along with comparisons with existing methods and ablation studies.
+We plan to release our code in future.